This post may contain affiliate links. Please read our disclosure policy.

 You can also color the dough (using gel food coloring preferably), if you’d like to make colorful cookies, like green Christmas trees.

-So the most important question that may arise is – Do you really need a cookie press to make spritz cookies?
+So the most important question – Do you really need a cookie press to make spritz cookies?

 And the answer is no.